 So while this is a no-cook pizza sauce, and it is very similar in style to a Neapolitan pizza sauce, it is not a true Neapolitan pizza sauce.

-While many no-cook pizza sauce recipes call for whole canned tomatoes, I prefer using canned tomato sauce since it has already been reduced slightly and pureed just the right amount.
-It's ready-made for pizza sauce.
+Though many no-cook pizza sauce recipes call for whole canned tomatoes, I prefer using canned tomato sauce since it has already been reduced slightly and pureed just the right amount.
+It's ready-made for pizza sauce, comes in a smaller can, and is much less messy, too.

 Ingredient Notes

-Tomato Sauce - This recipe uses one 6 oz can of unsalted tomato sauce.
-I'm not usually picky about the brand; I look for whatever is cheapest.
+My pizza sauce recipe uses one 6 oz can of unsalted tomato sauce.
+I'm not picky about the brand; I look for whatever is cheapest.
 Make sure you're getting tomato sauce, not tomato paste or puree.
 There shouldn't be any other ingredients in it but tomato and maybe citric acid or water.
 If you use a tomato sauce with salt in it, you may want to reduce the amount of salt you add to it!

 Whisk It, Whisk It Real Good